 A cantrip caster wand (often referred to colloquially as a "'trip-caster"), is imbued with the magic necessary to cast a single cantrip spell, chosen as the time of its creation.
-A character attuned to the cantrip caster knows that cantrip but may only cast it by using the cantrip caster as a spellcasting focus for the spell (the attuned character may use the wand as a spellcasting focus for the cantrip imbued in it, even if they normally cannot use wands a spellcasting focus).
+A character attuned to the cantrip caster knows that cantrip but may only cast it by using the cantrip as a spellcasting focus for the spell (the attuned character may use the wand as a spellcasting focus for the cantrip imbued in it, even if they normally cannot use wands a spellcasting focus).
 If the attuned caster is not a spellcaster in their own right, the cantrip is always cast as if by a 1st-level character.
-Intelligence is always the spellcasting ability modifier for the cantrip imbued in the wand.

-Cantrip casters are common equipment in town guard arsenals, with those concerned with personal safety, and on the frontlines of the Last War.
+Cantrip casters are common equipment in town guard arsenal, those concerned with personal safety, and on the frontlines of the Last War.
 90% of all cantrip casters were created to cast a damage-dealing cantrip, such as fire bolt or ray of frost, so a wand in a holster is treated as a deadly weapon by everyone.
 Cantrip casters are sold on the open market (where legal) for anywhere between 80 to 120 gp.